ManufacturaInd/shaarli-2004licious-theme/README.md

 The master branch of this 2004licious theme works with the latest version of Shaarli (v0.14 at the time of this writing).

-Just clone or download this repository into the `tpl/` folder of your Shaaril installation then go in the `Tools/Configure` menu to activate this theme.
+Copy the `2004licious` folder into the `tpl/` folder of your Shaaril installation then go in the `Tools/Configure` menu to activate this theme.

 This theme relies partially on the `default` theme.
 So be sure to keep that available in your `tpl/` folder too.